Lumos Electric FAQs

 EV Charger Installation FAQs

-An electrical panel upgrade may be necessary if your current system lacks the capacity to support an EV charger.
-Most Level 2 chargers require a dedicated 240-volt circuit with 30 to 60 amps of available power.
-If your home already uses a 100-amp panel and has high-demand appliances (like HVAC systems, electric water heaters, or hot tubs), there may not be enough spare capacity for safe EV charging.
+An electrical panel upgrade may be necessary if your current system doesn’t have enough capacity to safely support an EV charger.
+Most Level 2 chargers require a dedicated 240-volt circuit with 30–60 amps of available power.